-Withdrawing from the course: A student who simply stops submitting work will receive a grade based on the submitted work only which will usually be a failing grade.
-To receive a "W" grade instead, apply for a withdrawal through the registrar's office by December 9th.
+Withdrawing from the course: A student who simply stops submitting work will receive the grade earned on that work, usually a failing grade.
+To receive a "W" grade instead, apply for a withdrawal through the registrar's office by May 12th.
 A "W" will be entered on the student transcript.
+An "N" (implicit withdrawal) may be entered for a student that stops submitting work before 60% of the class is completed.